 "Bird Flu" is a high energy rap song that follows the blueprint of your typical 'club rap' (think Soulja Boy or Lil Jon).
 It's a real pounder, with a massive downbeat on the one, and an almost techno-like emphasis on the remaining three beats.
-The difference is, while the other producers are using classic 808-style drums, MIA is creating songs from whole cloth using chicken sounds, drum cadences, traditional central Asian percussion and kids shouting in what I can only assume is her native Tamil.
-She weaves these decidedly non-musical threads together into a thumping musical work that could easily hold its own on the dance floor (though it'd be kind of odd).
+The difference is, while the other producers are using classic 808-style drums, MIA is creating songs from whole cloth using chicken sounds, drum cadences, traditional central Asian percussion and kids shouting in what I can on

 There are a few other things I really like about the instrumentation (besides the chickens, that is).
 First, during the chorus there's this descending bass tone.
 Imagine the sound effect for a falling bomb, but instead of a high-pitched whistle it's a very low electric tone.
 That's what it sounds like.
 It's very subtle, but it's very cool.
 I like that a lot.
 Second, near the end she samples some sort of chanting, and I really dig both the chant and the way she uses it.
 I wish it was used more throughout the song.
 And finally, I really like the way she uses the kids shouting as a breakdown.
 They are pretty well synced to the beat during the verse and chorus, but at the breakdown, she lets the sample run unfettered and it ends up sounding hyper-syncopated, almost an off-beat triplet against the beat, somewhere in the gray area between offbeat and on-beat.
 It's nice.